Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 Market Sizing for Startups: How to Calculate TAM, SAM & SOM Hero

-Bringing a new product to market or launching a startup is exciting, but one of the biggest mistakes entrepreneurs make is skipping the market sizing step.
-Understanding your market size isn’t just a number-crunching exercise, it’s a critical insight that shapes your strategy, determines the viability of your MVP development, and helps attract investors.
+Bringing a new product to market or launching a startup is exciting, but one of the most common mistakes founders make is skipping market sizing altogether.
+Market size isn’t just a number for a pitch deck; it’s a reality check that shapes your strategy, influences MVP development; decisions, and determines whether an idea is worth pursuing.

 Why Market Sizing Matters for Startups

-Before developing an MVP, you need to validate whether there’s enough demand for your product.
-Market sizing helps answer key questions:
+Before developing an MVP, it’s important to validate whether there is enough real demand for the product.
+Market sizing helps answer fundamental questions such as:

-• Is the market large enough to support my business?
+• Is the market large enough to support a sustainable business?

-• Who are my early adopters, and how many of them exist?
+• Who are the early adopters, and how many of them exist?

-• What market share can I realistically capture in the short term?
+• What market share is realistically achievable in the short term?

-• Is my business idea worth pursuing, or should I pivot?
+• Is this idea worth pursuing, or does it need an early pivot?

-Market sizing isn’t just about big-picture strategy, it directly impacts how you develop your product over time.
+Market sizing isn’t just a strategic exercise, it directly impacts how a product is developed and evolved over time.
 It determines your

-• Feature Prioritization – This helps you focus on what matters most to early adopters.
+• Feature prioritization – Helps focus development on what matters most to early adopters

 How This Guide Will Help You

-By the end of this guide, you’ll know exactly how to calculate market size using frameworks like TAM (Total Addressable Market), SAM (Serviceable Available Market), and SOM (Serviceable Obtainable Market)—and how to use these insights to refine your MVP, secure funding, and build a scalable business.
+By the end of this guide, you’ll understand how to calculate market size using frameworks like TAM, SAM, and SOM and how to apply those insights to MVP decisions, funding conversations, and long-term growth and how to use these insights to refine your MVP, secure funding, and build a scalable business.

 Let’s dive in!